ejolly/pymer4/README.md

 - Test statistic inference for `Lmer` models can now be performed via non-parametric permutation tests that shuffle observations within clusters
 - `Lmer.fit(factors={})` arguments now support custom arbitrary contrasts
 - New forest plots for visualizing model estimates and confidence intervals via the `Lmer.plot_summary()` method
+- More comprehensive documentation with examples of new features

 **0.4.0**
 - Added `post_hoc` tests to `Lmer` models